-In 1991, Chicago’s Mayor asked the Department of Streets and Sanitation to find a large single transplantable tree to be transplanted in a city park after the holidays.
-The largest they could find was 35 feet tall – deemed not large enough for the plaza open space.
-The City of Chicago constructed a smaller version using fewer trees – a total of 17 trees standing 50 feet tall.
+In 1991, Chicago’s Mayor Daley II asked the Department of Streets and Sanitation to find a large single tree to be transplanted in a city park after the holidays.
+The largest they could find was 35 feet tall.
+Hizzoner deemed that not large enough so the City killed 17 more trees to make it 50 feet tall.

 In 2008 the City killed 112 trees used to form one large tree.